-The new Bangalore Kempegowda International Airport has since its inception been the butt of jokes owing to its location, situated way outside the city over the hills and far away at Devanahalli in Bangalore Rural district (Gangamuthanahalli to be exact, but forget it, most geographically-challenged Indians have trouble getting the other name itself right).
+The new Bangalore Kempegowda International Airport (KIA) has since its inception been the butt of jokes owing to its location.
+It is of course situated way outside the city, over the hills and far away at Devanahalli in Bangalore Rural district (Gangamuthanahalli to be exact, but forget it, many people have trouble getting the other name itself right).
 Uncyclopedia, for instance, describes it as a parking lot halfway between Hyderabad and Chennai at “Devareyelli” (literally meaning “where, oh God!”).
-However, it is not part of the joke that you can reach Chennai faster from Bangalore if you drive or take the train (conditions apply).
+However, it is not actually a joke that you can reach Chennai faster from Bangalore if you drive or take the train (conditions apply).
 Depending on the time of the day and centimeters of rain, it can take anywhere from 2 hours to 2 days to reach the airport from Bangalore.

 How Bangalore Airport was to be Connected to the City